 Connecticut Medical Malpractice Attorneys Helping Patients Injured Due to the Administration, Prescription, or Dispensing of Improper Medication

-Proudly Serving Stamford, Danbury, Bridgeport and all of Connecticut
+Proudly Serving Stamford, Danbury, Bridgeport, Shelton, and all of Connecticut

 The administration, prescription, and dispensing of improper medication to a patient can happen at any time at any medical facility or pharmacy.
 Shockingly, medication errors – including those involving improper medication – affect over one million patients annually.
 Unfortunately, many of these improper medication errors cause allergic reactions, painful side effects, and other temporary and permanent injuries to innocent patients.